Pinus tabuliformis: Taxonomy

 In some older texts the name is spelled "Pinus tabulaeformis".

 The specific epithet, tabuliformis ('table-shaped'), refers to the species' flat-topped crown.

 Distribution and habitat

 The species can be found in northern China from Liaoning west to Inner Mongolia and Gansu, and south to Shandong, Henan and Shaanxi, as well as northern Korea.

 Uses

 The wood is used for general construction.
 The pulpwood produces certain resins that are used as artificial vanilla flavouring (vanillin).
 The resin is also used to make turpentine and related products, and is used medicinally to treat a variety respiratory and internal ailments, such as kidney and bladder upsets, wounds, and sores.
 The bark is a source of tannin.
 Medicinal use of the pine needles also takes place, which also contain a natural insecticide, as well as a source for a dye.
 The needles are used to brew pine needle tea (sollip-cha).

+In the ancient Chinese Zhou dynasty, P. tabuliformis was an official memorial tree, being planted on temple grounds, and in graveyards near the tombs of kings.

+It has been widely used for afforestation in Northwest China.

 Its cultivation is uncommon outside of China, grown only in botanical gardens.